 Call to ACT

-The Maternal Mental Health Alliance’s new campaign – Everyone’s Business – calls for all women throughout the UK who experience perinatal mental health problems to receive the care they and their families need, wherever and whenever they need it.
+The Maternal Mental Health Alliance’s campaign – Everyone’s Business – calls for all women throughout the UK who experience perinatal mental health problems to receive the care they and their families need, wherever and whenever they need it.

-To achieve this goal, the campaign will focus on three priorities over the next three years:
+To achieve this goal, the campaign focuses on three priorities in the Call to Act:

 Accountability for perinatal mental health care is clearly set at a national level and complied with.